The Arroyo Venado Loop to Gregorio Marufo’s Vega and Beyond, the Final Frontier

 We climb up to the area it is supposed to be in and are stopped by many boulders and dense brush but with no sign of water.
 Getting hot and not needing water we turned back towards the packs.

 We still had about two miles to go to the mouth of Ernst Tinaja canyon and some real shade.
 On the way we walked through the Ersnt Basin crossroads, straight ahead is the old road to Willow Tank and behind me the other end going to the Ore Terminal.
 To the left is the way over the Cuesta Carlota and the mouth of Ernst Tinaja canyon.
+To the right upper Ernst Basin and the TC trail.

 I can find no sign of Robert Johnson.